yuanzuhua/TheOne/readme.md

 Assert.That(called, Is.EqualTo(2));
 ```

-`.dlp` Messages retains the original message in their body as well as the last exception serialized in the `IMqMessage.Error` MqErrorStatus metadata property, e.g:
+`.dlq` Messages retains the original message in their body as well as the last exception serialized in the `IMqMessage.Error` MqErrorStatus metadata property, e.g:

 ```csharp
 dlqMsg.GetBody().Name   // = World